 To reduce the risk of CIED malfunction the following should be considered during radiation therapy treatment planning:

-- avoid the CIED device being in the path of a planned radiation beam.
+- avoid the CIED being in the PTV or path of a planned radiation beam

 Neutron producing beam energies

-The use of neutron-producing radiation therapy beam energies is the strongest predictor of CIED malfunction and should be avoided where possible.r This risk has been reported to be independent of proximity to the beam edge or the body region receiving treatment.rr
+The use of neutron producing radiation therapy beam energies is the strongest predictor of CIED malfunction and should be avoided where possible.r This risk has been reported to be independent of proximity to beam edges, body region receiving treatment, or cumulative dose.rrr See table 2 for neutron producing characteristics.

 ||No relevant neutron production